Germany in the Eurovision Song Contest 2019: At Eurovision

-The Eurovision Song Contest 2019 took place at Expo Tel Aviv in Tel Aviv, Israel and consisted of two semi-finals on 14 and 16 May and the final on 18 May 2019.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
-As a member of the "Big Five", Germany automatically qualifies to compete in the final.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to compete in one of two semi-finals, and qualify in order to participate in the final; the top ten countries from each semi-final progress to the final.
+As a member of the "Big Five", Germany automatically qualified to compete in the final on 18 May 2019.
 In addition to their participation in the final, Germany is also required to broadcast and vote in one of the two semi-finals.
+During the semi-final allocation draw on 28 January 2019, Germany was assigned to broadcast and vote in the second semi-final on 16 May 2019.

+In Germany, the two semi-finals and the final were broadcast on One.
+ARD also broadcast the final on Das Erste and Deutsche Welle.
+All broadcasts featured commentary by Peter Urban.
+The final was watched by 8.1 million viewers in Germany, which meant a market share of 34.3 per cent.
+The German spokesperson, who announced the top 12-point score awarded by the German jury during the final, was Barbara Schöneberger.